crazyhottommy/RNA-seq-analysis/salmon_kaliso_STAR_compare.md

 doing bench-marking, as one should simulate the RNA-seq reads by e.g. [polyester](https://github.com/alyssafrazee/polyester) to have the ground truth.

 Choosing alignment based tools (such as tophat, STAR, bowtie, HISAT) or alignment free ones depends on the purpose of your study. `Salmon` and `kallisto` requires the reads "pesudo-map" to the transcriptome, so one has to provide a fasta file containing all the transcripts you want to quantify.
 Therefore, if you want to find novel transcripts, you probably should go with the alignment based methods.
 It is also shown recently that [Widespread intron retention diversifies most cancer transcriptomes](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0168-9).
 If you want to do similar things, you need to use mappers with the genome (not the transcriptiome) as a reference.

+`kallisto` can output a pseudo-bam which can be useful for some people. `Salmon` will have the same functionality in the next release according to Rob.

 Now, let's begin my analysis.